meisto/parsemd/test.md

  1. first item
  2. second item
  3. third item
+ 4. fourth element which is very loooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooong.

 Note again how the actual text starts at 4 columns in (4 characters from the left side).
 Here's a code sample.
 As you probably guessed, indented 4 spaces.
 By the way, instead of indenting the block, you can use delimited blocks, if you like:

 (which makes copying & pasting easier).
 You can optionally mark the delimited block for Pandoc to syntax highlight it: